yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

  -  In practice, you should consider the hollistic lifecycle of your application, as Business requiements shape Workload design, which will inform cluster design

+ - The following tables maps sustainability design areas with design considerations for AKS workloads and clusters.

 |Design area|Scope for AKS|
 |---|---|
 |Application design|**workloads**: Modernize workloads to allow independent optimization of their logical components|